After all, we don’t get that many anime that is done as consistently well as this one.

 The characters in Let’s Make a Mug Too are like that — adorably child-like, but still drawn to appear to be their high school age.

-The colors used for each character are also vibrant and beautiful, while the art style and colors used for the small town the girls live in are slightly more muted but still as lovely.
+The colors used for each character are also vibrant and beautiful, while the art style and colors used for the scenes of the small town the girls live in are slightly more muted but still as lovely.

 Even how the close ups of the Mino ware pottery mugs and plates are drawn is really lovely.
 To the point that, if I could find pottery that looked like that, I would buy it in a nanosecond.